TonioGela/blog/content/just.en/index.md

 ```
 </details>

-We know enough syntax, let's try to build a meaningful example for our **messed-up work machine** and let's try new features **just** if we need them (no pun intended :smile:).
+We know enough syntax.
+Let's try to build a meaningful example for our **messed-up work machine** and let's try new features **just** if we need them (no pun intended :smile:).

 ### An almost working example

-If we inspect the history of our machine we'll notice that most of the commands are `foo` invocations with `nohup` and stdin and stderr redirection in to a `.log` file.
-We should consider to refactor the application, removing all the `println`s to replace them with a `logger.info`, maybe using a logging framework that automatically handles log rotation and similar.
+If we inspect the history of our machine, we'll notice that most of the commands are `foo` invocations with `nohup` and stdin and stderr redirection into a `.log` file.
+We should consider refactoring the application, removing all the `println`s to replace them with a `logger.info`, maybe using a logging framework that automatically handles log rotation and similar.

-In the meantime we can standardize the way in which `foo` is called, how the outputs are redirected, and its execution detached to avoid interactive sessions that might early terminate if you close a terminal session.
+In the meantime, we can standardize how `foo` is called, how the outputs are redirected, and its execution detached to avoid interactive sessions that might early terminate if you close a terminal session.

 ```make
 foo_version    := "0.3.0"